deleayobankole/deleayobankole/README.md

 - 👋 Hi, I’m @deleayobankole
-- 👀 I’m interested in DevOps
+- 👀 I’m exploring AI and its possibilities in Africa's development.
-- 🌱 I’m currently learning Django, NodeJS, C#
+- 🌱 I’m currently learning ML, NLP, Python, and Azure, while I have a hand in other analytics tools.
-- 💞️ I’m looking to collaborate on Software Projects
+- 💞️ I’m looking to collaborate on machine-learning projects
 - 📫 How to reach me: deleayobankole@gmail.com

 <!---